Kaudaj/kjmodulebedrock/README.md

 Consider cloning this repository and start from **kjmodulebedrock**!<br>

-You can use it freely to develop and selling your own modules.
+You can use it freely to develop and sell your own modules.

 ## Essential features